Liman, Novi Sad: Health

 The community health center "Novi Sad" is the main health center for the Liman neighborhoods.
 It is also the largest community health center in the city.

 The neighborhoods also have several private medical clinics and dentists.

 Sports

-In Liman there the University Sports Centre "Đačko Igralište" (Student Playground) (founded in 1936), the port for smaller boats, the "Vojvodina" kayak club (founded in 1998), as well as the rowing club "Danubius" (founded in 1885).
+In Liman there the University Sports Centre Đačko Igralište (Student Playground) (founded in 1936), the port for smaller boats, the Vojvodina kayak canoe club (founded in 1947), as well as the Danubius rowing club (founded in 1885).

-At Liman II there are two playing fields for FK Kabel, while at the Student Playground in Liman I there is the football club "Index".
+At Liman II there are two playing fields for FK Kabel, while at the Student Playground in Liman I there is the football club Index.

 Recreation

 Due to the proximity of the Danube river, as well as the socialist planned construction of the settlement, Liman has a large number of areas for rest and recreation, with large public green spaces between residential buildings.
 Of the parks and green areas of significance are: the Liman Park, the University Park, and the "Sunčani kej" (Sunny Quay).

 Liman Park is the second largest park in the city (after Kamenica Park) and sports several features such as: flag park (erected during the 2022 European Capital of Culture season), skate park, boules terrain, table tennis area, basketball court, open public gym, dog park, children’s playground, a public drinking fountain, and the headquarters of the city greenery (Gradsko Zelenilo).

 University Park served for a time as a camp for the EXIT festival.

 Sunny Quay is popular for pedestrians and cyclists, for both leisure and exercise.
 It stretches from Podbara to Liman III.

 In the Liman part of the Danube lies the city’s most popular beach, Štrand (founded in 1911), as well as the smaller wilder beach "Bećarac".

 To the south of Liman is the picnic and recreation zone of "Ribarac" (Fishermen Island), where the Danube lagoon "Šodroš" is used as a rowing and sailing path, and anchorage of river vessels.